apache/causeway-site/content/components/viewers/wicket/customizing-the-viewer.md

 If you want to write your own alternative component and auto-register, then include a file `META-INF/services/org.apache.isis.viewer.wicket.ui.ComponentFactory` whose contents is the fully-qualified class name of the custom `ComponentFactory` that you have written.

 Wicket itself has lots of components available at its [wicketstuff.org](http://wicketstuff.org) companion website; you might find some of these useful for your own customizations.

+### Adding a Custom Object View (eg a Dashboard)

+One further use case in particular is worth highlighting; the rendering of an entire entity.
+Normally this is done using `EntityCombinedPanelFactory`, this being the first `ComponentFactory` for the `ComponentType.ENTITY` that is registered in Isis default `ComponentFactoryRegistrarDefault`.

+You could, though, register your own `ComponentFactory` for entities that is targeted at a particular class of entity - some sort of object representing a dashboard, for example.
+It can use the `EntityModel` (provided to it) to determine the class of the entity to inspect whether it is of the appropriate type.
+It should also be registered before the `EntityCombinedPanelFactory` so that it is checked whether it `appliesTo(IModel)` prior to the default `EntityCombinedPanelFactory`:

+    @Singleton
+    public class MyComponentFactoryRegistrar extends ComponentFactoryRegistrarDefault {
+        @Override
+        public void addComponentFactories(ComponentFactoryList componentFactories) {
+            componentFactories.add(new DashboardEntityFactory());
+            ...
+            super.addComponentFactories(componentFactories);
+            ...
+        }
+    }

 ### Custom Pages ###